Skip to content

 moving to Dubai

 The United Arab Emirates (UAE) is a safe and modern destination for expatriates.
-In 2021, they were the most popular Asian emigration destination with about 1500 emigrants, especially Dubai seems to be very attractive to settle permanently.
+In 2021, they were the most popular Asian emigration destination with about 1500 emigrants, especially Dubai, which seems very attractive to settle permanently.
 (8)

 Dubai is a world-renowned metropolis that has attracted people from all over the world for decades.
 It is a tourist hotspot and a financial center that has established itself as a tax haven.
 The Dubai government actively encourages immigration and offers many incentives to people who want to move there.

 In general, expats love the quality of life and your work life in the UAE.
 Expats are particularly satisfied with the ease of dealing with administrative issues in the UAE.
-For starters, 83% of respondents found it easy to obtain a visa to emigrate, ranking the UAE first in the world on this factor.
-Upon arrival, more than three out of five expats (61%) have no problems with local bureaucracy/authorities.
+For starters, 83% of respondents found obtaining a visa to emigrate easy, ranking the UAE first in the world.
+Upon arrival, over three out of five expats (61%) have no problems with local bureaucracy/authorities.

 #8: Relocate to Thailand